← All ModulesModule 1.1 · $0–$250K Toolkit Mindset & Theory of Constraints

 Time audit

-How much of your week is currently going toward demand generation vs. delivery and admin?
-What needs to change starting this week?
+How much of your week goes toward demand generation vs. delivery and admin?
+What needs to change right now?